Red Zone: Immobilisation Response

 There's another thing that’s important to know about the red zone.
 Because it’s at the bottom of the ladder, in order to get to the green zone we actually have to go up through the yellow zone to get there.

 What this means is that in order to come out of states of depression, dissociation, and shut down, there’s a chance you might begin to instead experience some of the symptoms of the yellow zone, such as anxiety.
-This can feel scary or wrong if you’re not expecting it, but just remember that it’s a normal and expected part of the healing process, it can be managed, and you don't have to force anything before you're ready.
+This can feel scary or wrong if you’re not expecting it, but just remember that it’s a normal and expected part of the healing process, it won't last forever, it can be managed, and you don't have to force anything before you're ready.

 Lesson Review